clairelizbet/discord-sudo/readme.md

 > Causes the bot to use any available admin role when granting admin.
 This is the default behavior.

-## 🛠 Running a private instance
+## ☁ Running a private instance

-🌐 There is a public instance of the bot that you can [install in your guild](https://discord.com/oauth2/authorize?client_id=984508139472838656&permissions=268435456&scope=bot%20applications.commands).
+> 🌐 There is a [public instance available](https://discord.com/oauth2/authorize?client_id=984508139472838656&permissions=268435456&scope=bot%20applications.commands).
 This is the recommended way to add the bot.

-If you would rather self-host the bot, you will first need to create an app in the [Discord Developer Portal](https://discord.com/developers/applications).
+If you would rather self-host Sudo, you will first need to create an app in the [Discord Developer Portal](https://discord.com/developers/applications).

 Then you can run Sudo for Discord either containerized with Docker or using Node directly.

+**🛠 Setting up the environment**

+Before running the bot, you will need to set these required **environment variables** for the app.

+> These variables are typically configured in your hypervisor or container manager.

+`DISCORD_CLIENT_ID`

+`DISCORD_CLIENT_SECRET`

+Check [.env.example](.env.example) for a full list of optional environment variables for configuring the bot.

 ### 🛳 Using Docker

-Set the `DISCORD_CLIENT_ID` and `DISCORD_CLIENT_SECRET` environment variables for the app in your container manager or host.

-Then run the container, attaching a persistent volume and passing the environment variables.
+Run the container, attaching a persistent volume for storage and passing the environment variables.

 ```sh
 docker run \